mirthturtle/shimari-extension/README.md

 ## Issues & Contributions

 To report a bug or request a new feature, please open an Issue or Pull Request.
 Thanks!

+## Support

+If you enjoy this extension, please consider a [Mirth Turtle Membership](https://mirthturtle.com/memberships) or burning some [Raccooncoin](https://mirthturtle.com/raccooncoin).
+If you use it on stream, a [shoutout](https://twitch.tv/mirthturtle) is always appreciated.